neophob/emu-ram-art/README.md

 Create nice looking diagrams from emulator rom and visualise its content.

-Example image of the Prince of Persia ROM at frame 1000.
+Example image of the Onyanko Town ROM at frame 10000.

 ![image](/examples/example.png)